adhamahmed/Glossary/README.md

 ### P1 Provide a definition of what an algorithm is and outline the process in building an application

+An algorithm is a step by step process to accomplish a task.
+Within programming, it has a start, a middle, and an end.
+It is often written as pseudocode, such as a flowchart.
+It will always lead to be the most effective solution that the programmer can come up with.

+When building an application, the process usually follows a lifecycle model:
+- Identifying the basic requirements of the application using market research
+- Create designs and prototypes from the concept
+- Small parts are implemented and tested
+- The application is continually tweaked until possible release

 ### M1 Determine the steps taken from writing code to execution